lordslair/cacti-probes/cacti-server/README.md

 These scripts are aimed to be installed Server-side on Cacti They request one or several OIDs

-Mandatory MIBs to make it work
+Mandatory non-free MIBs to make it work on Debian systems So feel free to add the non-free into the source.list then

-HOST-RESOURCES-MIB.txt
-IF-MIB.txt
-SNMPv2-MIB.txt
-SNMPv2-SMI.txt
-SNMPv2-TC.txt
+# apt-get update
+# apt-get install snmp-mibs-downloader